YoungWenMing/gifmaze/README.md

 The lib implemented a simple GIF encoder, and the frames are encoded to a BytesIO file in memory while the algorithm runs.
 Then one calls the `save()` method to flush the data to the output file.

-To implement your own algorithm to animate, you may refer to the examples in `algorithms.py`, the basic idea is to split the algorithm into "atom" steps, set the values of the cells as the algorithm runs and call the `refresh_frame` method in each "atom" step.
+To implement your own algorithm to animate, you may refer to the examples in `algorithms.py`, the basic idea is to split the algorithm into "atom" steps, set the values of the cells as the algorithm runs and check for rendering the frame in each "atom" step.

 ## References